WASTE HEAT RECOVERY FROM ENGINES

 During this process, biogas is produced, which is composed by 65% of methane.
 This biogas can be used within the plant itself in a cogeneration system to produce thermal energy and electricity (for self-consumption or to be injected into the electricity grid).

-In this specific case, the Alcoy WWTP uses biogas to feed an internal combustion engine, generating electricity.
-The exhaust gases from this engine are used to activate a Rank® HTC1 equipment, which generates additional electrical energy and useful heat in the form of water at 70 ° C for the controlled process of anaerobic digestion.
+The Alcoy WWTP uses biogas to feed an internal combustion engine, generating electricity.
+The exhaust gases from this engine are used to activate a Rank® HTC1 unit, which generates additional electrical energy and useful heat in the form of water at 70 ° C for the controlled process of anaerobic digestion.